Zaki-1052/GPTPortal/README.md

 - **Smartest Snapshot of ChatGPT**: This application uses the `gpt-4` model without vision capabilities.
 However, users can switch to the standard `gpt-4-turbo-preview` model and adjust token limits (default is 4000) for different use cases.
   - The Model Parameters, including the model itself, can be found on/around Line 200 in `server.js`, and has multiple comments to guide you if you're just getting started with customizing the API Responses.
   - Be aware that although the API returns will be objectively better than what you receive on ChatGPT, usage adds up, and you may soon run out of credits.
-  - Always keep track of your token usage (relevant link found below), and adjust instructions and/or parameters when needed.
+  - Always keep track of your token usage (relevant link found below); adjust instructions and/or parameters as needed.
 - **Voice Chat**: Calls to OpenAI's proprietary *multi-modal APIs* via your key; be sure to keep an eye on your *expenses*.
 - **Billing for API Use**: A $5 deposit is required to access the *paid tier* of the OpenAI API.
 See OpenAI *Documentation* for billing setup.
 - **Understanding GPT Parameters**: The *Basics*